 That will show all wireless network profiles stored on your computer under all user profiles.

-2) Once you identified the Wi-Fi name that you want to see the saved password or key, type the below command.
+- Once you have identified the Wi-Fi name you want to see the saved password or key, type the below command.

 netsh wlan show profile “Wi-Fi NAME” key=clear